aoterodelaroza/aoterodelaroza.github.io/_critic2/99_examples/example_11_10_deloc-indices.md

 Exactly the same DI calculation can be carried out in a different way by using a non-self-consistent (nscf) calculation instead of the `open_grid.x` program.
-If the latter is available, there is really not much point in carrying out the DI calculation in this maner, save for testing purposes.
+If the latter is available, there is really not much point in carrying out the DI calculation in this manner, save for testing purposes.
 The sequence of steps is the same as above except instead of running `open_grid.x`, we use `pw.x` to run:
 ```